Seer Bonnet: Related work

-This series is part of a larger artistic endeavour by Ellsworth titled The Plural Wife Project which has been ongoing since 2008.
-The thesis of this project is to explore the dynamics of polygamy created within the early Mormon church and in the same breath explore modern queer dynamics of the family and relationships.
+This series is part of a larger artistic endeavour by Ellsworth titled The Plural Wife Project, which has been ongoing since 2008.
+The thesis of this project is to explore the dynamics of polygamy created within the early Mormon church while also exploring modern queer dynamics of the family and relationships.
 Ellsworth's Mormon heritage and identity as a queer woman are used in tandem in her work.
 Ellsworth uses her connection to the sister-wives of Mormonism to bring these women of the past into the present and reimagine them with power over their history.
 Within The Plural Wife Project are the Seer Bonnet series, Soundproof performance, and the Sister-Wives performances.

 Soundproof was a solo performance piece based on Ellsworth’s observations of the soundproof architecture found at the Manhattan temple of the Church of Jesus Christ of Latter-day Saints.
 This performance was awarded an Art Matters Foundation Grant, an organization that assists artists who push social and aesthetic boundaries.

 Sister-Wives is a collection of performances from 2009 to 2014 that all focus on those unseen within the history of the Mormon church, the sister-wives.
 Like Ellsworth's other work, the idea of non-heteronomitivity is interweaved into the performances that are composed of dancing, photography, videography, costumes, props, music, and interpretive choreography.

-Ellsworth’s heritage and identity are exhibited in other works of hers, including the installation from 2011 Lady-Ties For a Line Dance.
+Ellsworth’s heritage and identity are exhibited throughout her works, including the installation from 2011 Lady-Ties For a Line Dance.
 The objects that make up this series are the braids used for the Sister-Wives performances.
 Like Seer Bonnet, the braids represent the many wives by removing them from the people.